apache/couchdb-documentation/src/replication/replicator.rst

    anymore.
 There are new replication job states and new API endpoints ``_scheduler/jobs`` and ``_scheduler/docs``.

+.. versionchanged:: 3.2.0 Fair share scheduling was introduced.
+Multiple ``_replicator`` databases get an equal chance (configurable) of running their jobs.
+Previously replication jobs were scheduled without any regard of their originating database.

 The ``_replicator`` database works like any other in CouchDB, but documents added to it will trigger replications.
 Create (``PUT`` or ``POST``) a document to start replication. ``DELETE`` a replication